MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

     - **Personally owned**: Select **Allow** to permit devices to enroll and operate as personally owned devices.
     - **Device manufacturer**: Enter a comma-separated list of the manufacturers that you want to block.

-7. On the **Scope tags** page, optionally add the scope tags you want to apply to this restriction.
+6. On the **Scope tags** page, optionally add the scope tags you want to apply to this restriction.
 For more information about scope tags, see [Use role-based access control and scope tags for distributed IT](../fundamentals/scope-tags.md).
 When using scope tags with enrollment restrictions, users can only re-order policies for which they have scope.
 Also, they can only reorder for the policy positions for which they have scope.
 Users see the true policy priority number on each policy.
 A scoped user can tell the relative priority of their policies even if they can't see all the other policies.
 When you're done, select **Next**.
-8. On the **Assignments** page, select **Add groups** and then use the search box to find groups that you want to include in this restriction.
-To assign the restriction to all device users, select **Add all users**.
+7. On the **Assignments** page, select **Add groups** and then use the search box to find groups that you want to include in this restriction.
+Choose **Select** to add the groups.
+To assign the restriction to all device users instead, select **Add all users**.
 If you don't assign a restriction to at least one group, the restriction won't take effect.
-9. After you add a group, you can use filters to include or exclude more devices from assignment.
-Select **Edit filter** next to any group to apply or remove filters.
-Enrollment restriction filters are available for macOS, iOS, and Windows.
-For more information, see [Using filters with enrollment restriction policies](enrollment-restrictions-set.md#using-filters-with-enrollment-restriction-and-esp-policies) (in this article).
+8. Optionally, after you assign groups, select **Edit filter** to restrict the policy assignment further.
+When you finish adding filters, choose **Select** > **Next**.
+Filters are available for macOS, iOS, and Windows policies.
+For more information, see [Using filters with enrollment restriction and ESP policies](enrollment-restrictions-set.md#using-filters-with-enrollment-restriction-and-esp-policies) (in this article).
-10. When you're done adding filters, choose **Select**.
-11. Select **Next** to go to the **Review + create** page.
-12. Select **Create** to create the restriction.
+9. On the **Review + create** page, select **Create** to create the restriction.

-After you create the restriction, you can view it and access its properties from the **Device type restrictions** table.
-Select and drag a restriction to reposition it in the table and change its priority.
+You can view the new restriction and access its properties from the **Device type restrictions** table.
+Select and drag the restriction to reposition it in the table and change its priority.

 ## Create a device limit restriction